annepetersen/public/CodexVitae.md

 - You must be the change you want to see
 - You must rally others with your vision, and lead by example
 - You must be your best self whenever possible
-- You must be the change you want to see
 - You must share
 - You must manage your stress, health, and clarity
 - You must be grateful for all you have/are/will (be)